mmgen/mmgen-wallet/doc/wiki/using-mmgen/Altcoin-and-Forkcoin-Support.md

 $ python3 -m pip install --no-deps --user -r eth-requirements.txt
 ```

-#### <a id="a_oe">Install and run Geth, Parity or OpenEthereum</a>
+#### <a id="a_geth">Install and run Geth or Parity</a>

-MMGen can use either Go-Ethereum (Geth) or OpenEthereum to communicate with
-the Ethereum network.
-For information on installing Geth or OE on your
+MMGen uses Go-Ethereum (Geth) to communicate with the Ethereum network.
+For
-system, visit the the Geth [Github repo][ge], or the OpenEthereum [wiki][ow]
+information on installing Geth on your system, visit the the Geth [Github
-or [Github repo][og].
-On Arch Linux systems, Go-Ethereum and OpenEthereum are
+repo][ge].
+On Arch Linux systems, Go-Ethereum is a package and may be installed
-packages and may be installed with `pacman`.
+with `pacman`.

-Note that Ethereum daemons are not used for transaction signing, so you
+Note that the Ethereum daemon is not used for transaction signing, so you
-needn’t install them on your offline machine.
+needn’t install it on your offline machine.

 For Geth, the following command-line options are required: